-The truth is that when you’re deeply tired, so tired that you put salt in your coffee instead of sugar (yes) and your morning dawns grey and with the memory of the three wake-ups you endured the night before still lingering you may find that you toss aside the idea of that long-anticipated run in favor of a strong cup of coffee and a piece of cake (or a batch of biscuits).
+The truth is that when you’re deeply tired, so tired that you put salt in your coffee instead of sugar (yes), and your morning dawns grey and with the memory of the three wake-ups you endured the night before still lingering you may find that you toss aside the idea of that long-anticipated run in favor of a strong cup of coffee and a piece of cake (or a batch of biscuits).
 A third confession: you can hardly bring yourself to care.
 I am not proud of this phenomenon but so it goes.
 This is an incredibly unique time in my life: not only am I a new mother but I have left comfort and familiarity (not to mention language fluency) behind to live on a new continent.
-Were I in California I’d be able to slip out for a run even in the dark, this being absolutely impossible here, or catch a weekend yoga class, or even get decent take-out on nights when I feel too wiped to cook.
-In lieu of those lovely opportunities I have been baking in copious amounts either whilst the girl sleeps or with her in tow.
-It makes utterly no sense and still —

-This is not a true gingerbread and so I will not call it such but I do so love the idea of a gingery honey cake for these mid-winter days that might push us all a bit down into the trough no matter where we happen to live.
+This honey gingerbread is not a true gingerbread and so I will not call it such but I do love the idea of a honey gingbread cake for these mid-winter days that might push us all a bit down into the trough no matter where we happen to live.
 This cake more than fits that particular bill.
 It’s a cake that’s wonderfully full of honey but is not overly sweet; I draped a lemony glaze over top to give a bit of additional oomph.
-I think crystallized ginger, called for in the original recipe, might be lovely, too, though I was very happy with my version.
-Not gingerbread, no, but good sturdy cake in its own right that was perfect for the holidays as well as this first month of the year.
+I think crystallized ginger might be lovely, too, though I was very happy with my version.
+Not gingerbread, no, but a good sturdy ginger honey cake in its own right that was perfect for the holidays as well as this first month of the year.